INTRODUCTION TO FEMINIST THEORY / SENIOR SEMINAR

 Need help collecting and organizing your citations and producing a list of works cited?
 Citation management tools can help!
 The guide “ Citation Managers” helps users choose a citation management tool and provides links to other guides on specific options like Zotero, Mendeley, and EndNote.

-Cindy Ingold, Gender and Multicultural Services Librarian
+Cindy Ingold, Gender Studies and Multicultural Services Librarian

 Office: Social Sciences, Health, and Education Library, 100F Main Library